alanfranz/puntalcarso/_posts/2013-10-26-background-image.md

 ---
 layout: post
 title: Test test test
-description: "Sample post with a background image CSS override."
+description: Sample post with a background image CSS override.
-tags: [sample post]
+tags:
+  - sample post
 image:
   background: triangular.png
 comments: true
 share: true
+published: true
 ---

 Here be a sample post with a custom background image.
 To utilize this "feature" just add the following YAML to a post's front matter.

+Test for modification by prose.

 {% highlight yaml %}
 image: